 SIG USE Best Information Behavior Conference Poster Award

-The Best Information Behavior Poster Award was established in 2005 and is administered by the SIG USE Awards Jury.
+The Best Information Behavior Poster Award was established in 2005 and is administered by the SIG USE Awards Committee.
 It is sponsored by SIG USE.

 2.1 The purpose of the award is to recognize the best poster presented at the Annual ASIST Conference that falls within the scope of information behavior.
 Information behavior is broadly defined to include how people construct, need, seek, manage, give, and use information in different contexts.

 3.1 At least one author of the winning poster must be a current member of SIG USE at the time of application for the award.

 3.2 The poster must fall within the scope of information behavior (how people construct, need, seek, manage, give and use information in different contexts).
 The behavior of real people engaged in information activities (in contrast to imagined or presumed users) must be a central part of a poster for it to be considered for the award.
 Posters that report the results of empirical research, theoretical posters, and methodological posters are all eligible for consideration.